andrzejczepiel/Kubernetes_cluster_installation_on_RHEL_8/README.md

 `$ sudo chown $(id -u):$(id -g) $HOME/.kube/config`

-To join a node (minion) to a cluster run command dispayed as result of kubeadm init.... executed above will look similar to his:
+To join a node (minion) to a cluster run command on a node which you want to be part of your cluster command dispayed as result of kubeadm init.... executed above will look similar to his:

 `$ sudo kubeadm join 10.0.1.228:6443 --token yjp4ep.plt0maylaxemggdq --discovery-token-ca-cert-hash sha256:4ad8121486fe267e1a80100fd5ac86049b0214fe7fae3f10aa923a3d056e782a`